How Kestra Stores Inputs, Outputs, Logs, and Metadata

 Additional information

-Flows & execution metadata
+Flows and execution metadata

 • Stored in PostgreSQL, MySQL, or H2 (not recommended for distributed components).